Nightflyers (TV series): Critical response

 On review aggregation website Rotten Tomatoes, the series has an approval rating of 33% based on 27 reviews, with an average rating of 5.41/10.
 The website's critical consensus reads: "Unsettling without being particularly scary, Nightflyers's low-budget aesthetics and over-reliance on homage betray its intriguing philosophical pondering and impressive creative pedigree".
 Metacritic, which uses a weighted average, assigned a score of 47 out of 100 based on 14 critics, indicating "mixed or average reviews".

 Alex McLevy of The A.V.
-Club was disappointed that the show does not do more to upend genre conventions the way Game of Thrones successfully did, writing "the showrunner Jeff Buhler doesn’t quite know how to make it feel new again".
-McLevy praised the show for its "appealing visual style" despite budgetary limitations, and of the acting cast he singled out Maya Eshet, "who elevates every scene in which she appears".
-He compared the show to the film Event Horizon and called the show engaging but lacking depth, suggesting the show may appeal more to those who already enjoy the sci-fi horror genre.
+Club was disappointed that the show does not do more to upend genre conventions the way Game of Thrones successfully did, writing, "The showrunner Jeff Buhler doesn’t quite know how to make it feel new again".
+McLevy praised the show for its "appealing visual style" despite budgetary limitations, and of the acting cast, he singled out Maya Eshet, "who elevates every scene in which she appears".
+He compared the show to the film Event Horizon and called the show engaging but lacking in depth, suggesting the show may appeal more to those who already enjoy the sci-fi horror genre.